-We compare our method with the previous human body learning method [4] which applied PCA on the whole model and used linear regression to learn the correlation.
-The same human body introduced (77 subjects) is used, so that the results can be direct w compared.
-To emphasize the usefulness of feature wire tame, we also compare our method with which the Direct we have the proposed method with linear regression can a ready outperform the previous work in terms of reliability, accuracy, and robustness.
+We compare our method with the previous human body learning method [3] which applied PCA on the whole model and used linear regression to learn the correlation.
+The same human body database (77 subjects) is used, so that the results can be directly compared.
+To emphasize the usefulness of feature wireframe, we also compare our method with which the DNN replaced by linear regression.
+Experimental results show that the proposed method with linear regression can already outperform the previous work in terms of reliability, accuracy, and robustness.
 Together with deep learning, the performance is further enhanced greatly.
 The proposed method for statistically learning human body with the help of feature wireframe is effective and scalable.

 The rest of the paper is organized as follows.
 Section 2 will briefly review the related works.
 The technical detail of the methodology for human modeling will be discussed in Section 3, and it is followed by the experimental results in Section 4.
-Section 5 will concluse the paper.
+Section 5 will conclude the paper.